Turkish ex-army chief in jail over anti-government plot

 Its prestige suffered another blow this week when prosecutors sought life imprisonment for former general staff chief and president Kenan Evren for leading a 1980 coup.

-Basbug's lawyer said he would challenge the decision to jail Basbug pending trial, state-run Anatolian news agency reported.
+Basbug's lawyer said he would challenge the decision to jail him pending trial, state-run Anatolian news agency reported.

 "The fact that prosecutors are now touching senior generals is a turning point in the democratisation process of Turkey.
 Many were sceptical that prosecutors would go this far," said military affairs analyst Lale Kemal.